-To pass the module, students must pass both practice and the associated academic tasks associated with the module.
+Apprentices must pass assessment of practice and the associated academic tasks associated with the module in order to pass the module.

-The criteria for fieldwork assessment can be summarised as follows:
+The criteria for assessment of professional practice in the workplace can be summarised as follows:

-- 1. Completion of placement hours - 2.
-Active participation in supervision throughout the placement - 3.
-Participation in 3-way meetings - 4.
-Evidence of competence in line with the National Occupational Standards - 5.
+- 1. Participation in tripartite reviews. - 2.
+Evidence of competence in line with the National Occupational Standards - 3.
 Evidence of consideration of Youth Work values and ethical practice

-Fieldwork Supervisors receive a briefing on the criteria, including a focus on assessment issues.
-The final recommendation on fieldwork practice to the Exam Board is the responsibility of the University tutor, who utilises:
+Supervisors/Workplace Mentors receive a briefing on the criteria, including a focus on assessment issues.
+The final recommendation on assessed professional practice to the Exam Board is the responsibility of the University tutor, who utilises:

-- Report from Fieldwork Supervisor - Evidence from discussions at 3-way meetings, any evidence from observations of practice, and any further discussion with students - Student's Placement Portfolio, including learning contract, reflective diary and relevant evidence (outlined in assessment guidance in module handbook). - External Examiner (Fieldwork)'s comments, if appropriate.
+- Report from Supervisor/Workplace Mentor - Evidence from discussions at tripartite reviews, any evidence from observations of practice, and any further discussion with apprentices - Apprentice's online Apprenticeship Record including reflective diary and relevant evidence - External Examiner (Fieldwork)'s comments, if appropriate.